kodetojoy/pyPeek/README.md

 All this script will do, is visit the link and return the final destiantion to you, right in your terminal.

-This was made mostly just to handle many http://x.co shortened links for assisting with dealing with abuse, but it works with many other shorteners too.
-It does *not* work with all shortening services.
+This was made mostly just to handle many http://x.co shortened links for assisting with dealing with abuse at GoDaddy, but it works with many other shorteners too.
+It does *not* work with all shortening services, especially those that make you wait a few seconds (or click a confirm button to continue).

 ### How do I use it?